United States v. Graham: Court of Appeals

-In August 2015, a three judge panel of the 4th U.S. Circuit Court of Appeals voted 2-1 to overturn the district court ruling that Fourth Amendment rights were not violated.
+In August 2015, a three-judge panel of the 4th U.S. Circuit Court of Appeals voted 2-1 to overturn the district court ruling that Fourth Amendment rights were not violated.
 "We conclude that the government's warrantless procurement of the CSLI [cell site location information] was an unreasonable search in violation of Appellants' Fourth Amendment rights.
 Nevertheless, because the government relied in good faith on court orders issued in accordance with Title II of the Electronic Communications Privacy Act, or the Stored Communications Act ("SCA"), we hold the court's admission of the challenged evidence must be sustained."
 The government asked the court to rehear the case en banc.
 Oral arguments in the appeal were heard March 23, 2016.

-In May 2016 the full 4th U.S. Circuit Court of Appeals in Richmond, Virginia, voted 12-3 that the government can get the information without a warrant under a decades-old legal theory that it had already been disclosed to a third party, in this case a telephone company.
+In May 2016, the full 4th U.S. Circuit Court of Appeals in Richmond, Virginia, voted 12-3 that the government can get the information without a warrant under a decades-old legal theory that it had already been disclosed to a third party, in this case a telephone company.

 Further Comments

 Some commentators have expressed the opinion that the decision does not postulate a general rule with respect to surveillance measures through new technology.
-They have reflected the view that in drawing a difference between prospective and historical data, Judge Bennet may have rendered a narrow decision, which is particular to historical data.
+They have reflected the view that in drawing a difference between prospective and historical data, Judge Bennett may have rendered a narrow decision, which is particular to historical data.

-In a subsequent case decided September 23, 2014, Judge Bennet noted that "United States v.
+In a subsequent case decided September 23, 2014, Judge Bennett noted that "United States v.
 Graham is currently on appeal to the Fourth Circuit and has been pending before that Court for nearly two years."